ErpNetDocs/tech/modules/logistics/wms/wms-worker/orders/index.md

 Once an order is opened, you can see the following details about it:

+- **Enterprise Company** - name of the associated enterprise company, positioned at the top; if not present, it will be replaced by a dash
 -	**Assigned To** - the employee who has to execute the order
 -	**Document Date** - the date of the order
 -	**Creation Time** - the time and date of creation of the order